Astahlke/contemporary_historical_sel_devils/README.md

-# Contemporary & Historical Selection in Tasmanian deviLs
+# Contemporary & Historical Selection in Tasmanian devils
 Code to study contemporary and historical selection in devils.
 Manuscript in review.

 ## Raw input data